-- 8.6 ICAEW may in its sole discretion withdraw legal services affiliate status if the legal services affiliate: - a is in the opinion of ICAEW no longer a fit and proper person; - b fails to pay on time any fines or costs ordered by any committee or tribunal of ICAEW; - c has a disciplinary order made against him by any committee or tribunal of ICAEW; - d fails to pay the annual subscription within 30 days of the date of a notice to renew legal services affiliate status; or - e fails or ceases to comply with any of these regulations and, in the circumstances, ICAEW considers that withdrawal is justified.
+- 8.6 ICAEW may in its sole discretion withdraw probate affiliate status if the probate affiliate: - a is in the opinion of ICAEW no longer a fit and proper person; - b fails to pay on time any fines or costs ordered by any committee or tribunal of ICAEW; - c has a disciplinary order made against him by any committee or tribunal of ICAEW; - d fails to pay the annual subscription within 30 days of the date of a notice to renew probate affiliate status; or - e fails or ceases to comply with any of these regulations and, in the circumstances, ICAEW considers that withdrawal is justified.

-Decisions under regulations 8.4, 8.5 or 8.6 will come into effect as set out in section 10.
+Decisions under Regulations 8.4, 8.5 or 8.6 will come into effect as set out in section 10.
+If a probate affiliate is dissatisfied with a decision made by ICAEW under Regulations 8.4, 8.5 or 8.6 it may apply for a review of the decision in accordance with the procedures set out in section 11.

-If a legal services affiliate is dissatisfied with a decision made by ICAEW under regulations 8.4, 8.5 or 8.6 it may apply for a review of the decision in accordance with the procedures set out in section 11.
+Cessation of probate affiliate status

-Cessation of legal services affiliate status
+- 8.7 Probate affiliate status will cease if: - a subject to Regulation 8.8, the firm in which the probate affiliate is a principal ceases to be accredited; - b subject to Regulation 8.8, the probate affiliate ceases to be a principal in the accredited probate firm to which the grant of probate affiliate status related; - c the probate affiliate is an individual and has a bankruptcy order made against him; - d the probate affiliate is a body corporate which: - has been the subject of an effective resolution passed by the shareholders (or in the case of a limited liability partnership, by its members) for it to be wound up or has had a winding up order made against it on the grounds of insolvency; - has had an administration order made against it on grounds of insolvency; or - has had a receiver appointed by a creditor or by a court on the application of a creditor. - 8.8 Probate affiliate status will not cease under Regulation 8.7a or 8.7b if:

-- 8.7 Legal services affiliate status will cease if: - a subject to regulation 8.8, the firm in which the legal services affiliate is a principal ceases to be accredited; - b subject to regulation 8.8, the legal services affiliate ceases to be a principal in the accredited legal services firm to which the grant of legal services affiliate status related; - c the legal services affiliate is an individual and has a bankruptcy order made against him; - d the legal services affiliate is a body corporate which: - has been the subject of an effective resolution passed by the shareholders (or in the case of a limited liability partnership, by its members) for it to be wound up or has had a winding up order made against it on the grounds of insolvency; - has had an administration order made against it on grounds of insolvency; or - has had a receiver appointed by a creditor or by a court on the application of a creditor. - 8.8 Legal services affiliate status will not cease under regulation 8.7a or 8.7b if: - a the accredited legal services firm in which the legal services affiliate is a principal merges with or is acquired by another accredited legal services firm; or - b the legal services affiliate leaves the accredited legal services firm in which he is a principal and immediately becomes a principal in another accredited legal services firm;
+- a the accredited probate firm in which the probate affiliate is a principal merges with or is acquired by another accredited probate firm; or - b the probate affiliate leaves the accredited probate firm in which he is a principal and immediately becomes a principal in another accredited probate firm;

 provided that ICAEW is informed within 10 business days of the event.
-Otherwise, disciplinary action may be taken and legal services affiliate status withdrawn.
+Otherwise, disciplinary action may be taken and probate affiliate status withdrawn.